bartekryba/bartekryba.github.io/index.md

 ## 🎤 Conferences and events

-### ETH Warsaw 2022 - Starknet 101 workshops
+### Speaker @ ETH Warsaw 2022
 With the help of my colleagues from Software Mansion I conducted workshops at the ETH Warsaw conference that introduced people to the Starknet ecosystem and Cairo programming language.

-### Blockchain 101 @ Software Mansion
+### Blockchain 101 Workshops @ Software Mansion
 At our office, we organized a series of workshops for students, that introduced them to the basics of blockchain.
+During the workshops, we explained the technical details behind Bitcoin, and guided students through writing their own cryptocurrency in Python.

+### Starknet Hackathon Amsterdam 2022
+Our team from Software Mansion took part in the hackathon, where we built a web-native wallet for Starknet.

+## ⭐️ Other achievements

+### Laureate title in the nationwide mathematical olympiad organized by the AGH university
+*Ogólnopolska Olimpiada Matematyczna o Diamentowy Indeks AGH*, 2019

 ## 🌎 Languages
 - Polish: native